Somiyakhan10/Mitochondrial-Segmentation-with-Vision-Transformers/README.md

 pipeline, exposed through both a command-line interface and an interactive dashboard.

-The segmentation model is a U-Net with a ResNet-34 encoder, trained on the public EPFL/Lucchi electron microscopy mitochondria dataset.
-On a held-out test slice it achieves:

 | Metric | Score |
 |---|---|
 | Dice coefficient | 0.949 |